Geography BSc (Hons) (with Foundation Year)

 Work Placement Opportunities

-In your final year, your Honours Project can be completed through a work placement.
-This placement enables you to gain relevant environmental work experience so that you can apply your geographical knowledge and experiences into a work setting.
-Please note that you must organise the placement yourself.
+The Honours Project may be completed through a work placement.
+This placement enables you to gain relevant experience so that you can apply your subject and academic knowledge and experiences into a work setting.
+Please note that you must organise this work placement yourself.

 SALA